 Don’t Ignore Tech

 Fintech due diligence can sometimes get caught up in finances and ignore the technological aspects of an investment which can later manifest in a huge problem, because the success of the product is inextricably linked with the strength of the technology platforms and architecture.
-Technical due diligence should take the time out to assess any tech associated with the company – both hardware and software.
+Technical due diligence (TDD) should take the time out to assess any tech associated with the company – both hardware and software.
 This is especially important when it comes to investments in digital banking alternatives and fintech start-ups providing digital-only services.
 Making sure than the architecture is built to be scalable and resilient, along with backup plans and modern development practices is also something that technical due diligence should be able to tell you about the company you’re investing into.

-IT due diligence should also evaluate any security and compliance issues; there might be red flags at the eleventh hour, resulting in unnecessary delays and issues with the investment.
+IT due diligence (IT DD) should also evaluate any security and compliance issues; there might be red flags at the eleventh hour, resulting in unnecessary delays and issues with the investment.
 Your technical due diligence partner could also evaluate the intellectual property of the target company: gauging whether the company has technology that is truly innovative and perhaps patented as it may affect the value of the investment at a later stage.

 Choose your fintech due diligence team wisely

 Although one would hope there aren’t any, red flags can be an issue that can make or break a potential investment.
 Often, these red flags are hidden and without proper industry knowledge, it can slip past scrutiny.
 Choosing a team with the right knowledge and experience in business due diligence can catch those red flags in time.
 It is also important to make sure that the people working on your project are industry experts who know what they’re doing and what to look for; this can help you make a more informed decision.